Pyura doppelgangera

-Pyura doppelgangera, the doppelganger cunjevoi, is a sessile ascidian, or sea squirt, that lives in coastal waters of Australasia attached to rocks or artificial structures.
+Pyura doppelgangera, the doppelganger cunjevoi, is a tunicate that lives in coastal waters of Australasia attached to rocks or artificial structures.

 Distribution

 This species is particularly common in Tasmania.
 It has also been reported from South Gippsland, Victoria (Port Welshpool and Port Albert), South Australia (Adelaide) and the extreme north of New Zealand's North Island.
 Genetic data from rapidly mutating microsatellites indicate that the species is native to Tasmania and that all non-Tasmanian populations were introduced through human activities during the period of European settlement.
 The invasion success of the introduced populations varies depending on the presence of suitable substrates.
 While the species is rapidly expanding its range in New Zealand (where rocky shore habitat is continuous), the invasion of South Australia has stalled because the region mostly has sandy beaches, and settlement is limited to artificial structures.

 Description

 Pyura doppelgangera usually does not grow taller than about 50–60 mm.
 It has a brown tunic that has sand embedded in it.